 Step Sheet: Click here to download.

-Classic line dance #8 brings us to 1996, the year Tickle Me Elmo was hot, Princess Diana and Prince Charles get divorced, and Bill Clinton was elected to a 2nd term in office.
-And my 4th kid and 2nd daughter Abby is born!
-But also, this was the year a great choreographer, Max Perry gives us Swamp Thang.
-I actually don’t remember seeing this one, but I think I must have just missed it.
-It looks fun!
+Classic line dance #8 brings us to 1996, the year Tickle Me Elmo was hot, Princess Diana and Prince Charles got divorced, and Bill Clinton was elected to a 2nd term in office.
+But also, this was the year a great choreographer, Max Perry gave us Swamp Thang.

 Included below is an interesting video of an interview with Max Perry, and of course, Swamp Thang is mentioned!
 Also below is a great teaching of Swamp Thang from none other than Maddison Glover!